sissokho/sissokho/README.md

 ## Laravel Developer

-I have been coding professionaly for 4+ years.
-Currently i am working as a part-time developer in a research project called [Check4Decision](https://check4decision.uvs.sn).
-My main task is to maitain their news search engine that i have built.
+I have been coding professionaly for 3+ years.
+I previously worked as a part-time developer in a research project called [Check4Decision](https://check4decision.uvs.sn).
+My main task was to maitain their news search engine that i had built.

 I work mainly with the TALL Stack ([Tailwind CSS](https://tailwindcss.com) / [Alpine.js](https://alpinejs.dev) / [Laravel](https://laravel.com) / [Livewire](https://laravel-livewire.com)).
-I do also use [Jigsaw](https://jigsaw.tighten.com) for static sites & [Filament](https://filamentphp.com).
+I do also use [Jigsaw](https://jigsaw.tighten.com) for static sites.

 - 🌍  I'm based in Senegal
 - 🖥️  See my portfolio at [https://sissokho.netlify.app](https://sissokho.netlify.app)
 - ✉️  You can contact me at [siskomouhamed@gmail.com](mailto:siskomouhamed@gmail.com)
-- 🚀  I'm currently working on the [Check4Decision's news search engine](https://check4decision.uvs.sn/search)
+- 🚀  I'm currently looking for a new role
 - 🧠  I'm learning Test Driven Development with PHPUnit
-- 🤝  I'm open to collaborating on interesting projects using the TALL Stack or Filament
+- 🤝  I'm open to collaborating on interesting projects using the TALL Stack

 ### Skills